 Document Distribution Agreement

 When it comes to restaurants, the supplies which are needed for daily operations are mostly food ingredients.
 These ingredients can be pork, beef, fish, chicken, vegetables, fruits, condiments, and other artificial ingredients (such as additives, preservatives, and flavor substitutes) used to create dishes.
 Unfortunately, not all restaurants can provide their own supplies for their use.
 Most restaurants, especially the startups, do not produce or manufacture their own ingredients or tools.

-Even the most popular restaurants and fast food chains do not even produce their own goods as they partner with suppliers so that supplies will be delivered to their restaurants on a daily basis.
+Even the most popular restaurants and fast-food chains do not even produce their goods as they partner with suppliers so that supplies will be delivered to their restaurants daily.
 These restaurants would rather use the money coming in from their sales for other important expenses such as salaries, rent, and other overhead expenses.
 It will be much more expensive for restaurants to maintain a farm or land where they grow all of their produce.
-Their expenses will double as they will be spending for fertilizers, water, and labor, and this does not even include the costs of purchasing and maintaining farm equipment.
+Their expenses will double as they will be spending on fertilizers, water, and labor, and this does not even include the costs of purchasing and maintaining farm equipment.

 Supply agreements are needed for your restaurant, cafe, or bakery.
-They make sure supplies are replenished in your restaurant on a daily basis.
+They make sure supplies are replenished in your restaurant daily.
 Here are some tips when making supply agreements: